-Additionally, many firms are swamped with unmanageable consumer data that they use sparingly or not at all.
-This is a veritable trove of intelligence that may be leveraged to optimise the sales cycle.
+Additionally, many firms are, swamped with unmanageable consumer data that they use sparingly or not at all.
+This is a veritable trove of intelligence that may be, leveraged to optimize the sales cycle.

-For example, a closer examination of the retail business reveals that facial recognition is already being utilised to apprehend shoplifters through the deployment of CCTV cameras to scan their faces.
+For example, a closer examination of the retail business reveals that facial recognition is already being, utilized to apprehend shoplifters through the deployment of CCTV cameras to scan their faces.

-To that end, several firms are now utilising facial recognition to track client dwell durations in-store.
+To that end, several firms are now utilizing facial recognition to track client dwell durations in-store.

-We anticipate customised offers on customers’ computer screens based on their in-store stay time as artificial intelligence advances.
-In other words, omni-channel businesses are making strides in terms of remarketing to customers.
+We anticipate customized offers on customers’ computer screens based on their in-store stay time as artificial intelligence advances.
+In other words, omnichannel businesses are making strides in terms of remarketing to customers.

-The face of sales is evolving, as organisations increasingly respond directly to their customers.
+The face of sales is evolving, as organizations increasingly respond directly to their customers.
 It’s as if corporations can read their consumers’ minds, and it’s all due to the data combined with AI.

 Additionally, machine-learning algorithms can assist in identifying disengaged consumer segments that are on the verge of churning or defecting to a rival.

 When used in conjunction with targeted content production, AI-powered churn prediction helps you retain more of your clients, resulting in increased lifetime value and revenues.
-Because churn prediction is unique to each product and organisation, the machine-learning algorithms must be customised or constructed from scratch for your business.
+Because churn prediction is, unique to each product and organization, the machine-learning algorithms must be, customized or constructed from scratch for your business.
 Utilizing this data, you may design more effective content for disengaged users.